thwolter/vectra/README.md

 - You can switch the default parser via environment: set `DEFAULT_PARSER=llama` (or `docling`) in your `.env`.
 The profile registry reads this at startup when registering the default profile.
 - The app reads `LLAMA_CLOUD_API_KEY` via `settings.llama_cloud_api_key`.
 - The Llama parser normalizes outputs to LangChain `Document` objects and sets `metadata["parser"] = "LlamaParser"`.

+## Database access & RLS

+The API enforces row-level security (RLS) during startup.
+If you connect with a superuser (or any role that has `rolsuper`/`rolbypassrls`), the application aborts with `RlsNotEnforcedError`.